-There was some difference between method of estimation used.
-The seagrass showed fewer 'Fails' in test C when comparing against Z-scores from ImageJ, but this was not apparent when comparing Z-scores from population mean which was more consistent across tests.
-In contrast test A produced the most favourable results for macroalgae when comparing Z-scores from ImageJ.
-There was little difference in the levels of pass rate and number of 'Fails' between tests using Z-scores from the population mean.
-In general the pass rate using Z-scores against image analysis showed a much higher number of 'Fails' in Test B this was evident for both seagrass and macroalgae.
-Comparing the average % covers across all quadrats for each of the tests (Table 1) shows that test B results in a higher % cover than for the other two tests.
+There were some differences between the methods of estimation used.
+Both the macroalgae and seagrass tests showed fewer 'Fails' in test C (25 squares) when comparing against Z-scores from ImageJ and when comparing Z-scores from the population mean, for which seagrass only recorded 1 'Fail'.
+Test B (100 squares) produced the least favourable results for both tests when comparing Z-scores from ImageJ and in contrast produced the most favourable results when comparing against the sample mean.
+In general the pass rate using Z-scores against image analysis showed a much higher number of 'Fails', in total this amounted to 171 and 130 within the macroalgae and seagrass tests respectively.
+This was significantly higher than when results were compared against the sample mean producing a total of 34 and 24 'Fails' for the macroalgae and seagrass respectively.
+Comparing the average % covers across all quadrats for each of the tests (Table 1) shows that test B (100 squares) results in a higher % cover than for the other two tests.
 This suggests that this method is over estimating the actual % cover.
-This is also seen in the level of deviation from the image analysis results which again is much higher compared with the other methods of % cover estimation.
+This is also seen in the level of deviation from the image analysis results which again is much higher compared with the other methods of % cover estimation; this is also consistent with previous years.